neurocipher-io/neurocipher-platform/WARP.md

 - **Security and network**

   - All compute runs in private subnets behind ALB or API Gateway.
-  - VPC endpoints for S3, Secrets Manager, DynamoDB, and other managed services.
+  - VPC endpoints for S3, Secrets Manager, RDS (Postgres metadata), and other managed services.
   - Secrets live in AWS Secrets Manager; KMS keys per environment; IAM roles are scoped per service.
   - Threat model and mitigations are defined in `docs/security-controls/SEC-001-Threat-Model-and-Mitigation-Matrix.md`.